 Genetically Modified Organisms (GMOs) are altered at the molecular level, in a laboratory, in ways that do not naturally occur.
 Using genetic engineering or transgenic technology, the DNA of plants and animals is combined with the DNA of other species and artificially modified to exhibit traits such as resistance to cold or herbicides.
 The safety of genetically engineered foods has never appropriately been assured.
 It is estimated that 75% of processed foods on supermarket shelves in the U.S. contain at least some genetically engineered ingredients.
 American consumers have no way of knowing if and when they are eating GE foods, unlike consumers in the European Union, Australia, New Zealand, and China, where GMO labeling is required.

 Today, new technologies are being used to artificially develop other traits in plants, such as resistance to browning in apples, and creating new organisms using synthetic biology.
+There is a wave of new synbio “dairy,” often unregulated and unlabeled, flooding the market.
 Despite biotech industry promises, there is no evidence that any of the GMOs currently on the market offer increased yield, drought tolerance, or enhanced nutrition.

 (Sources: NON-GMO Project and Center for Food Safety )